Mishalzeera/the-money-manager/README.md

 ### Creating User Record

 Its handy for the user to have a trail of incoming and outgoing finances in a single overview.
-This is also helpful to include the modifications and deletions.
+It is also helpful to include modifications and deletions.
 A new database called "in_out_history" was created to contain this data.
 The author created the functions outside of the view codeblocks which made things a lot easier to visualise and debug.
 The template simply shows the rudimentary return of data.
 More work will be done at the styling phase.